jaanga/terrain-r2/dev-notes.md

 Dev Notes
 ===

+2015-04-13 ~ Theo

+Built a sphere section updater that always faces the camera

+Built a Google maps updater that updates as you move a slider

+For 3D Globe Need

+512x256
+1024x512
+2048x1024
+More?
+Whatever ever fits under Imgur 5md PNG limit heightmaps of the earth from SRTM 30

+Overlays that slide
+3D meshes that slide

+Built a 3D Globe with Google maps zoom 5 as a texture - needs mercatoriztion and it's good to go...

 2015-04-12 ~ Theo

-It turns out that imgur *IS( CORS compatible.
+It turns out that imgur *IS* CORS compatible.
 All you need to do is add the right bit of code.

 Why did it take me perhaps a year to figure this out?
 So it goes.